The Complete Guide

 And it’s structured in a way that would upset Singaporeans at first glance. (compulsory…higher premiums…longer payment term…)

-So in this guide, I’ll reveal everything you need to know about CareShield Life and help you understand how this change will affect you.
+So in this guide, I’ll reveal everything you need to know about the new long-term care insurance scheme, CareShield Life, and help you understand how this change will affect you.

 Let’s dive right in!

-- What is CareShield Life in a Few Sentences.
+- What is the CareShield Life scheme in a Few Sentences.

 - Am I Automatically Enrolled into CareShield Life?